 There are various options for hosting, however, here are our top 2 picks:

-Great but expensive – SiteGround: SiteGround is fast, reliable, and they offer SSL, CDN, daily backups and professional email in their plans.
+Great but expensive – SiteGround: SiteGround is fast, and reliable, and they offer SSL, CDN, daily backups and professional email in their plans.
 Customer service is pretty good as well, so it covers pretty much everything you need.
 The only disadvantage is that it gets expensive after the first year.

 Cheap and medium performance – IONOS: Ionos is one of the cheapest options out there, however, the performance is not great.
 SSL and a professional email come with all of their WordPress plans.
 If you’re looking for the cheapest solution, IONOS could be your go-to hosting platform.

 There are also medium-range hosting providers like BlueHost and Dreamhost.
 You can see it all on our Tools for Entrepreneurs page.

 If you decide to get a new domain name, you will be asked to choose one when you purchase your hosting.
 Make sure to select something memorable, and ending with .com if possible as it is the most used and valuable domain suffix.

 Another thing to consider when purchasing a domain name is SEO.
 An SEO-optimized domain name tells people what the website is about, the products and services it offers, etc. But it’s more than just keywords.
 Using your brand name as your domain name comes before using keywords.
 For example, if you have a podcast called Advert Or Real, it may be a good idea to purchase your domain name as advertorrealpodcast(.com).